appsquickly/typhoon/README.md

 With either of the above approaches, in order to test your view controller, you now have to test its collaborating class (the weather client) at the same time, and this can get tricky, especially as your application gets more complex.
 Imagine testing Class A, depends on Class B, depends on Class C, depends on ....
 Not much fun!

+Sure, you could patch out the singleton with a mock but this requires peeking inside the code to find the dependencies, but this ends up becoming "glass-box" testing as opposed to "black-box" testing.
+Isn't it better to be able to test the external interface to a class, without having worry about what's going on inside?

 So with dependency injection, rather than having objects make their own collaborators, we have them supplied to the class instance via an initializer or property setter.